U.S. Air Force Academy graduate leads tactical level cyber operations for the 688th Cyberspace Wing

+Throughout the month of February, as part of the 688th Cyberspace Wing’s celebration of Black/African American History Month we will be highlighting the accomplishments and contributions of past service members and Wingman that are currently serving and trailblazing in our ranks.

-U.S. Air Force Capt.
-Angela Johnson, , Maintenance Flight Commander, 33rd Network Warfare Squadron poses with her medallion for Flight Commander of the Year for the 26th Cyberspace Operations Group.
+Today, we recognize U.S. Air Force Capt.
+Angela Johnson, Maintenance Flight Commander, 33rd Network Warfare Squadron.
+Johnson recently earned Flight Commander of the Year for the 26th Cyberspace Operations Group.

+Johnson, a graduate of the prestigious United States Air Force Academy, is no stranger to diving in, being a part of a team and making an impact.
+She was hand selected for a special duty first assignment at the United States Air Force Academy Preparatory School as a Military Training Officer and Assistant Women’s Basketball Coach.

+Whether on or off the court or in the cyberspace domain Johnson is a people-focused leader, dedicated to her craft and making an impact.

 |Date Taken: